teobaranga/MiniMoneyBox/README.md

 Create a mini version of the Moneybox app that will allow existing users to login, check their account and add money to their moneybox.

-The project currently contains a LoginActivity.kt with 3 EditTexts, a login Button and a lovely animation of an owl that plays on the press of the button.
+The project currently contains a LoginActivity.kt with 3 EditTexts, a Button and a lovely animation of an owl that plays on the press of the button.
 We want you to implement two additional screens.

 ## The screens

-We now want to give some useful functionality to our users.
-To allow them to log into the app, view and edit their account using our sandbox API.
+We want to give some useful functionality to our users.
+To allow them to log into the app, view and edit their account using our sandbox API (See API usage).

 ### Screen 1 - User accounts screen
 This screen should be shown after the user has successfully logged in and should show have the following functionality: